Kudaes/rust_tips_and_tricks/README.md

 }
 ```

-3) Define in `src::main.rs` the required parameters and make the call:
+3) Define the required parameters and make the call:
 ```rust
 ...